Compare

 About

 The diet of Gallimimus remains somewhat mysterious.
-Its toothless beak could have been used for a variety of feeding strategies—snapping up small animals, straining water for invertebrates, or browsing on plants.
+Its toothless beak could have been used for a variety of feeding strategies—snapping up small animals, straining water for , or browsing on plants.
 Most paleontologists now suspect it was an opportunistic omnivore, eating whatever was available.
 Comb-like structures found in some ornithomimid beaks suggest filter-feeding may have been part of their repertoire.

 Gallimimus was discovered during the famous Polish-Mongolian paleontological expeditions to the Gobi Desert in the 1960s and early 1970s.
 Polish paleontologists Halszka Osmólska, Ewa Roniewicz, and Rinchen Barsbold formally described it in 1972, noting that the specimens represented the most complete ornithomimid material known at that time.
 The skeleton was remarkably well-preserved, allowing detailed study of this dinosaur's anatomy.